whizpool/SystemSupport-iOS/README.md

 ## License

-SystemSupport-iOS is available under the MIT license.
+SystemSupport is available under the MIT license.
 See the LICENSE file for more info.